powen-kao/CV-Site/README.md

 3. Changes should be reflected at `https://<your_domain.com>`

 ## Warning
 - Security warning: DB password in `docker-compose.yml` should be replaced with your own password.
-Here we only show an example of where to config password.
+Here shows only an example where to config password.